-1. Management Structure.
-This section should include a full description of the management structure of the proposed program, including any consortium arrangement, and detail any relationships with anticipated sub-awardees or sub-contractors.
-Specifically, if implementation will be done through a consortium or any potential sub-awards or sub-contracts, it should include an explanation of the scopes of the proposed activities, the individuals or organizations responsible, and why they are being selected.
-If the applicant proposes a consortium or any sub-awards, applicants should include signed letters of commitment from consortium members or sub-awardees in an annex and refer to these in the application text.
-Management plans should incorporate joint planning and other coordination, collaboration and learning approaches, and should indicate management processes that allow adaptation of program approaches as new evidence and learning emerge.
+- 1. Management Structure.
+This section should include a full description of the management structure of the proposed activity, including any consortium arrangement, and detail any relationships with anticipated sub-awardees or sub-contractors.
+Specifically, if implementation will be done through a consortium or any potential sub-awards or sub-contracts, it should include an explanation of the scopes of the proposed interventions, the individuals or organizations responsible, and why they are being selected.
+If the applicant proposes a consortium or any sub-awards, applicants should include signed "letters of commitment" from consortium members or sub-awardees in an annex and refer to these in the application text.
+Management plans should incorporate joint planning and other coordination, collaboration and learning approaches, and should indicate management processes that allow adaptation of activity approaches as new evidence and learning emerge. - 2.Staffing.
+This section should describe the applicant's staffing plans for all actions with descriptions of the number and type of staff and their roles and responsibilities.
+Staffing should ensure the appropriate skills sets that can perform key functions facilitating activity learning, including: organizational or action learning, facilitation of group processes and dialogue, data analysis and use, activity-level (operations) research approaches, knowledge management, partner engagement and strategic communications.
+It should also include an organizational chart and the curriculum vitae (CV) of the proposed Chief of Party as annexes.
+During the issues letter phase, successful applicants may be requested to identify key technical staff responsible for nutrition and health; gender; environmental compliance; monitoring and evaluation; and agriculture and natural resource management/climate change adaptation, agribusiness, marketing, and/or economics and to provide their CVs as well.